Strong uniqueness for stochastic evolution equations in Hilbert spaces perturbed by a bounded measurable drift: Proof of Theorem Proof of Theorem 1

-\begin{remark} {\em (i) We expect to prove more generally uniqueness for $B : H \to H$ which is at most of linear growth (in particular, bounded on each balls) by using a stopping time argument.
+It is easy to see that in $\R^d$ there exists $1<K(d) <2$ such that for $1< p' < K(d)$, assertion (\ref{ma}) holds. \end{remark} \begin{remark} (i) We expect to prove more generally uniqueness for $B\dvtx H \to H$ which is at most of linear growth (in particular, bounded on each balls) by using a stopping time argument.

-(ii) We also expect to implement the uniqueness result to drifts $B$ which are also time dependent.
-However, to extend our method we need parabolic $L^p_{\mu}$-estimate involving the Ornstein-Uhlenbeck operator which are not yet available in the literature. } \end{remark}
+(ii) We also expect to implement the uniqueness result to drifts $B$ which are also time dependent.\vadjust{\goodbreak} However, to extend our method we need parabolic $L^p_{\mu}$-estimate involving the Ornstein--Uhlenbeck operator which are not yet available in the literature. \end{remark}